ryanduchin/music-video-collector/README.md

   -also add logic to submit to the database

-O4 *** sorting feeds? -> need input on monday re: ordering in controller
+O5 *** sorting feeds? -> need input on monday re: ordering in controller
 - easy way:
 --> SQL query in controller
 - hard way: in view, add an event listener. click sort : sortPosts. takes the eventCurrentTarget and overwrites the collection.comparator method bad way would then rerender the whole page

+O6 * user index and show view optimization (tile size, layout, side scroll)

 ** David - how do I get to these options in chrome? http://www.simonellistonball.com/technology/changing-video-playback-speed-in-vimeo/